top of page

 John’s eyes narrowed slightly.
 He understood.

 He paused.
-“But I chose to fight back.”
+“But I stood back up.”

-Lesson 2: Overcome Fear & Be Proud
+Lesson 2: Overcome Fear and Be Proud

 So now, I do the opposite.
-I show up anyway!

-I speak even when my voice shakes.
+• I speak even when my voice shakes.

 John’s Takeaway: